by oOo0oOo

 Ctrl+Shift+P > "MCP: Add Server..." > "Command (stdio)" > "uvx lean-lsp-mcp" > "lean-lsp" (or any name you like) > Global or Workspace

-OR manually add config to mcp.json
+OR manually adding config by opening mcp.json with:

 {